 So now that we know what having an eternal perspective isn’t, let’s talk about what it is – seeing life through the eyes of our Father.

 So if you’re serious about living this new resurrection life with Christ, act like it.
 Pursue the things over which Christ presides.
 Don’t shuffle along, eyes to the ground, absorbed with the things right in front of you.
 Look up, and be alert to what is going on around Christ—that’s where the action is.
 See things from his perspective. – Colossians 3:1-2 (MSG)

 As Christians, we have been given the mind of Christ.
 And for this reason, we strive to see His plan for our lives rather than the struggles we are currently facing.
 When we look at others, we make an effort to see them the way God sees them, with unconditional love.
 We see things from His perspective rather than our own.

 Our lives are so busy and noisy that we often struggle to slow down and pay attention to what is really going on.
-We become so completely engrossed with our earthly tasks, that we fail to see what God is doing behind the scenes.
+We become so completely engrossed in our earthly tasks, that we fail to see what God is doing behind the scenes.
 Like the verse says, we need to look up and be alert.
 God is always working, always moving.

 So as we strive to renew our minds, one of the best ways to do so is to make a conscious effort to slow down and change our perspective.